U.N. Security Council Meets Over Syrian Strikes

 SCOTT SIMON, HOST:

-Russia is protesting the airstrikes in Syria, accusing the U.S., the United Kingdom and France of violating international law.
-Moscow's called an emergency U.N.
-Security Council meeting, which is happening right now.
-Another diplomatic showdown, the council has been divided throughout the war.
+Russia is protesting the airstrikes in Syria, accusing the U.S., United Kingdom and France of violating international law.
+Moscow called an emergency U.N.
+Security Council meeting.
+Council of course has been divided throughout this war.
 That was clear again today.
-We're now joined by NPR's diplomatic correspondent Michele Kelemen.
-Michele, thanks so much for joining us.
+We're joined now by NPR's diplomatic correspondent Michele Kelemen.
+Michele, thanks so much for being with us.

 (SOUNDBITE OF ARCHIVED RECORDING)